Gavin-Soady/POIAppA2/README.md

-# POIAppA2
+# POIApp
-POI App Assignment2
+Places of Interest Application